ant-design-blazor/CssInCsharp/README.md

 For other examples, you can check out the example code.

 ## Css Compiler
-The cssincs is similar to less or sass.
+The CssInCSharp is similar to less or sass.
 You can simply convert you style file into C# class, so that you can make full use of the C# language features to generate style content.

 ## Benchmark
 ``` ini